Eddy Merckx: 1975: Second place at the Tour

 With victories at Milan–San Remo and Amstel Gold Race, Merckx opened the 1975 season in good form, also winning the Setmana Catalana de Ciclisme.
 In the Catalan Week, Merckx lost his super domestique Bruyère, who had helped Merckx to victory in years past many times, to a broken leg.
 Two days following the Catalan Week, Merckx participated in the Tour of Flanders.
-He launched an attacked with eighty kilometers to go, with only Frans Verbeeck being able to match his acceleration.
+He launched an attack with eighty kilometers to go, with only Frans Verbeeck being able to match his acceleration.
 Verbeeck was dropped as the race reached five kilometers remaining, allowing Merckx to take his third Tour of Flanders victory.
 In Paris–Roubaix, Merckx suffered a flat tire with around eighty kilometers left when a part of a leading group of four.
 After chasing for three kilometers, he caught the three other riders and the group rode into the finish together; De Vlaeminck won the day.
 Merckx won his fifth Liège–Bastogne–Liège by attacking several times in the closing portions of the race.

 Merckx's attitude while racing had changed: riders expected him to chase down attacks, which angered him.
 Notably, in the Tour de Romandie he was riding with race leader Zoetemelk as an attack occurred.
-Merckx refused to chase the break down, and the two lost fourteen minutes.
+Merckx refused to chase the break down, and the two lost 14 minutes.
 Merckx contracted a cold and, later, tonsilitis while racing in the spring campaign.
 This caused him to be in poor form, forcing him to not participate in the Giro d'Italia.
 He then rode in the Dauphiné Libéré and was not on par with Thevenet, who won the race.
 At the Tour de Suisse, De Vlaeminck won the race as a whole, while Merckx finished second.

 He placed second in the Tour de France's prologue.
 The following morning's split stage saw Merckx put time on Thevenet by attacking with Francesco Moser, Van Impe, and Zoetemelk.
 In day's second leg, Merckx gained time on Zoetemelk.
 He won the stage six individual time trial and gaining more time on Thevenet and Zoetemelk.
 He won the next time trial into Auch as well.
 During the race's eleventh stage, Merckx sent his team to set the pace early on in the stage.
 Reaching the final climb of the day, Merckx was on his own as his team had been used to set the pace throughout the day.
 On the day's final climb to Pla d'Adet, he matched an acceleration by Zoetemelk.
 Thevenet then launched an attack, to which Merckx could not follow and saw him lose over two minutes.
 After the stage Merckx switched decided to mark Thevenet for the rest of the race and make an attack on the Puy-de-Dôme.